csplatti/cuda-programming/README.md

 Using thrust for parallel reduction was straightforward due do the existence of ```thrust::reduce```.
 The only difference between serialSum and parallelSum is in the first argument; ```thrust::host``` is used when the function is to be run on the CPU, and ```thrust::device``` is used when the function is to be run on the GPU.

+#### Next Steps

+The next step in this project is to implement a parallel reduction in custom CUDA, avoiding recursion like in my first attempt.
+This will not only help optimize the algorithm but also deepen my understanding of parallel reduction and memory management in CUDA.

 <!-- ### Final Implementation (with help)

 TODO: -->